Select Page

 Let me give you a specific example – In this case, creating an overview document for a concept pitch.
-Let’s go really meta and say that I’m developing a concept for “An app that lets you use AI to create pitches for AI driven apps.”
+Let’s go really meta and say that I’m developing a concept doc for “An app that lets you use AI to create pitches for AI driven apps.”

 Here’s my basic pitch: